-Select ‘Contacts’ option, and enter the phone number and amount, and click Pay.
-The OTP will be received on your mobile number, and submit by entering the OTP.
+Select the ‘Contacts’ option, enter the phone number and amount, and click on Pay.
+The OTP will be received on your mobile number and submit by entering the OTP.

 Money transfer via the VPA

-Here, you have to enter a virtual payment address (VPA or UPI ID), amount and click on Pay option.
-Enter OTP which you will receive on your registered mobile, and submit.
+Here, you have to enter a virtual payment address (VPA or UPI ID), Amount and click on the Pay option.
+Enter OTP, which you will receive on your registered mobile, and submit.

-Money transfer via scan: Here you can scan the QR code directly or by selecting it from your phone gallery.
+Money transfer via scan: Here, you can scan the QR code directly or select it from your phone gallery.
 The process ahead is all the same.

 Money transfer via beneficiary: